 If you're looking for the Polaroid camera with the most features, the Polaroid Pop is the camera for you.
 However, the choice shouldn't be that simple.

 Yes, the Polaroid Pop allows you to store images both on the camera and on microSD cards.
 And yes, it also offers video recording and the ability to create GIFs.
-However, smartphones can also do this and in most cases, much better than the Polaroid Pop.
+However, smartphones can do this too, and in most cases, are much better at it than the Polaroid Pop.
 The most significant benefit of owning a Polaroid Pop is its ability to print photos that are stored on your mobile device.
 However, the 3.5-by-4.25-inch Zink paper only provides low-resolution prints, at best.

-By contrast, the less expensive Polaroid Originals OneStep+ is meant to give folks the opportunity to take imperfect, iconic Polaroids that capture a moment in the quickest time possible.
-Along the way, it also offers a limited number of advanced features through the Polaroid Originals app, including a remote trigger, double exposure, light painting, self-timer, manual mode, and noise trigger.
+By contrast, the less expensive Polaroid OneStep+ is meant to allow folks to take imperfect, iconic Polaroids that capture a moment in the quickest time possible.
+It also offers a limited number of advanced features through the Polaroid app, including a remote trigger, double exposure, light painting, self-timer, manual mode, and noise trigger.
 The OneStep+ also offers a portrait lens with a minimum focusing distance of 89mm for the first time (the lens on traditional Polaroid cameras provided distance up to 103 mm only).

 If you're looking to buy an instant camera (as opposed to a digital camera), go with the closest thing to the original, in this case, the Polaroid OneStep+.
 Yes, the film for this camera is a little bit more expensive, but we believe it offers better prints than Zink Paper, so it's worth the premium price.
 The Polaroid Pop isn't better because it provides more features — you can do a lot of the same things better on mobile devices, including video recording and the post-processing of photos.